mlin6436/mlin6436.github.io/_posts/2016-01-13-svn-certificate.md

 $ brew search subversion
 {% endhighlight %}

 It is important to make sure the version of Subversion installed is compatible with the subversion installed on the server.
-Subversion 1.7 and 1.8 (currently the default version on brew) are proven to be working interchangeably, source code checked in using 1.6 may not be easily upgraded.
+Subversion 1.7 and 1.8 (1.9 is the latest stable version but I can't really speak for it) are proven to be working interchangeably, source code checked in using 1.6 may not be easily upgraded.

 # Certificate Conversion